 What comes to mind when you hear “baklava”?
 Greek festivals, sweet pastry, honey and nuts?
-This Mediterranean confection has been enjoyed for centuries, through invasions, economic woes, and even world wars, so we’re going to plunge into the history of this fascinating dessert.
+This Mediterranean confection has been enjoyed for centuries, through invasions, economic woes, and even world wars, so we’re going to plunge into the history of this fascinating dessert on November 17.
 Learn about local baklava customs, how the ancients created the original versions, and how you can make your own baklava — sticky fingers and all.
 Opa!

 Gaziantep, Turkey, famous for its baklava, is widely regarded (at least among Turkish people) as the native city of the traditional sweet.
 In 2008, the Turkish patent office registered a geographical indication certificate for Antep Baklava.